shubham270706/SOC-Lab-Project/Custom_Rules/README.md

 From here we can see the RuleID is: `2501`

-I found the rules files and its location by clicking the RuleId
+The rule files and its location can be found by clicking the RuleId

 *Output Pic*